elsachica/L2/README.md

 - **PhoneNumberValidator**: Validates both Swedish and US phone numbers.
 - **PasswordValidator**: Checks that passwords meet length, character, number, and special character requirements.
 - **DateFormatValidator**: Validates two date formats: YYYY-MM-DD and DD/MM/YYYY.
+- **UserNameValidator**: Validates usernames to ensure they are 3 to 16 characters long and contain only letters, numbers, and underscores.

 ## Test Cases